Introduction to MySQL Timezone

 Let us again execute the same command to retrieve the current date and time:

-MySQL provides us with various variables that help us to maintain and manage the time zone related information in MySQL.
-We can get and set the values of the time zone by changing its value on the global or session-level or inside the configuration file.
+MySQL provides various variables that help us maintain and manage time zone-related information in MySQL.
+We can get and set the values of the time zone by changing its value on the global or session level or inside the configuration file.